 Using a remote connection, I can work for you wherever your database is located.
-For example, in the USA, in December 2018 I converted database files for a company in Colorado Springs; in January 2019, files for a company in Valley Springs; at the date of this post, I'm working on files for a company in Boone.
+For example, in the USA, in December 2018 I converted database files for a company in Colorado Springs; in January 2019, I completed files for a company in Valley Springs; at the date of this post, I’ve just completed a conversion for a company in Thurmont.

 Preparing for the Conversion

 Before using Access 2013, 2016, 2019 or Microsoft 365, I always check the Access 2007 database for faults and fix these so that the database runs smoothly under Access 2007.
 If you don't do this, and you attempt to carry over the database with those errors uncorrected, then you are going to jeopardise the success of any conversion.